rsc-pl/Xenoblade-2-Unburger/README.md

 The fundamental goal of this patch is authenticity to the original Japanese version without compromising cultural elements for the sake of "Western accessibility."
 This isn't about making the game more "digestible" for the average player - the official localization already serves that purpose even removing the entire original lore and replacing it with “more appropriate” counterparts.
 Instead, this patch aims to preserve the rich cultural context and nuanced storytelling of the original, particularly its roots in Christian symbolism, Japanese and Chinese folklore and connections to otaku culture everyhere which were all significantly downplayed (or rather completely removed) in the Western release.

-## Major Changes and Restorations
+## Major Changes and Restorations (in addition to changes made in previous projects)

 ### Terminology Unification and Cultural Accuracy
 - Restored 巨神獣 to "Divine Beast" rather than the official "Titan" - this better reflects their divine nature and connection to the game's theological themes (in the original text specifying that they are しもべ/Servants of God). 巨神獣 Means "Giant Divine Beast" but it is generally too long to fit in many places in the game interface.
-- Unified all instances of 楽園 as "Eden" (in prvious patches inconsistent between "Paradise", "Eden", and "Elysium" was left from localization in many places).
+- Unified all instances of 楽園 as "Eden" (in previous patches inconsistent between "Paradise", "Eden", and "Elysium" was left from localization in many places).
 This choice was made specifically because the game's narrative centers around humans who once lived in a fertile land with God - directly paralleling the biblical Garden of Eden
 - Restored "Bonding Talk" as the proper translation for the intimate character conversations (previously localized as "Heart-to-Heart")
 - Reverted "Trigo" to "Torigo"
 - Restored all NPC names to their Japanese originals, preserving their cultural significance and meaning